Central Bucks High School opens -

 Doylestown Town Notes -

-Mr. and Mrs. John W. Pobst, of East State street, announce the birth of a daughter Sunday at the Doylestown Emergency Hospital.
+Mr. and Mrs. Howard Bush, of North street, are receiving congratulations upon the birth of a daughter Friday at the Emergency Hospital.